At a Glance

 Tailor Your CV: Make sure your CV highlights relevant experience in piping mechanical design, especially within the nuclear industry.
 Emphasise your knowledge of Eurocode, ASME, and RCC-M codes, as well as any specific software skills like PDMS or ANSYS.

-Proofread Your Application: Before submitting, carefully proofread your application for any spelling or grammatical errors.
-Ensure that your writing is clear and professional, as strong communication skills are essential for this position.
+Proofread Your Application: Before submitting, carefully proofread your CV and cover letter for any spelling or grammatical errors.
+Ensure that your writing is clear and professional, as strong communication skills are essential for this role.

 How to prepare for a job interview at CERAP UK